‘Independence’, ‘self-reliance’, and ‘freedom’. These words must be screaming in your mind right now ever since you landed your first job.

 5. Expose Yourself to New Knowledge

-Talking to people who know more than you will surely drop your self-esteem (hopefully not enough to faint) and you might feel as a fresher you’re not good at your job.
+Talking to people who know more than you will surely drop your self-esteem (hopefully not enough to faint) and you might feel like a fresher you’re not good at your job.
 Wrong!
 Some people will always be better than you and some will be not.
 Your self-esteem will always be boosted if you’re with people who know less than you, but your exposure to new things and opportunities will be barred too.
 If you’re with people who are more skilled than you, then your graph at work will always shoot up as you’ll learn a lot of things from their experience.

 6. You can’t pour from an empty cup